winbo-yml-exe/dspc/README.md

 Delete C:\Program Files\DSPC to remove the app and to upgrade delete the old version and install the new one.

 ## Files
-- `Blue Screen.bat` - Requires Admin - Makes the PC crash :trollface:
+- `Blue Screen.bat` - Requires Admin - Makes the PC crash
 - `Close desktop until REINSTALL - v2.bat` - Requires Admin - Makes the PC go to a gray screen when turned on
 - `Close desktop until REINSTALL.bat` - Requires Admin - Makes the PC go to a gray screen when turned on (may not work)
 - `Close desktop until reboot.bat` - The desktop becomes grey